Graph towers, laminations and their invariant measures: Graph maps in several different dialects

-\begin{convention} \rm In the subsequent sections we will occasionally pass in an informal way from one dialect to the other.
-In this case we use the following convention, for any graph map $f: \Gamma' \to \Gamma$, and any edge path $\gamma$ in $\Gamma'$:
+\begin{convention} \rm In the subsequent sections we will often pass in an informal way from one dialect to the other.
+In this case we use the following convention, for any graph map $f: \Gamma' \to \Gamma$, and any reduced non-trivial edge path $\gamma$ in $\Gamma'$:

 The path $\gamma$ will not change name if we pass to long-edge or to short-edge dialect: Indeed, $\gamma$ stays topologically the same, as simply valence 2 vertices will be added or removed.
 In long-edge dialect it could hence be that $\gamma$ is not any more an edge path in the classical sense, but starts and finishes with a ``partial edge'' (or $\gamma$ may also be entirely contained in a single long edge).